Ankita Reddy

 Bio

-At MIT, Ankita’s work included ethnographic and engineering work on low-cost rapid diagnostics of dengue, Zika, and Chikungunya in Latin America and South India.
-She has also done ethnographic film and photo work with communities to investigate issues such as skin color bias and visual professionalism in medicine.
+At MIT, Ankita’s helped to develop low-cost rapid diagnostics of mosquito-borne diseases, combining medical engineering work with ethnographic fieldwork in Latin America and South India.
+As a visual artist and dancer, she uses video, photo, and movement to understand how images and their algorithmic interpretations shape people’s affective engagement with the medical system.
+She has also done film and photo work with communities to investigate issues such as skin color bias and visual professionalism in medicine.

 Education